 Horses that have a difficult to diagnose lameness could have a problem in the spine, sacrum, or hips.
 This imbalance in the spine of the horse can affect the way his lower legs move.
 For example, if a horse’s sacrum is not in balance, the pelvis will be affected.
 The imbalance in the pelvis will affect the hip, the hip will affect the stifle, and the stifle will affect the hock, and so on.
 An osteopathic evaluation and correction of the imbalances in the horse can therefore correct the lameness.
 The spine can be affected by the nerve ganglion, which can be affected by the organs of the body.
 For example, an ulcer will affect the spinal ganglion located near it.
 The spinal ganglion will affect the vertebrae near it.
 An osteopath would find thoracic vertebrae 11-13 out of balance if the horse has an ulcer.
 Osteopathy looks at the horse as a whole, using symptoms such as the imbalance in thoracic vertebrae as a guide to find the underlying ulcer.
 Osteopathy finds and corrects imbalances in the joints, organs and viscera.
 Athletic performance is restored or enhanced.

-For veterinarians interested in studying osteopathy, Janek Vluggen teaches a two-year course at The Whole Horse Veterinary Clinic in Garwood, Texas.
-(Click here for the signup form) The course is comprised of nine four-day sessions held over a two-year period.
-The mornings are spent in lecture, using power point slides and printed notes.
+For veterinarians interested in studying osteopathy, Janek Vluggen teaches a three-year course at The Whole Horse Veterinary Clinic in Garwood, Texas.
+(Click here for the signup form) The course is comprised of 14 four-day sessions held over a three-year period.
+The mornings are spent in lecture, using power point slides.
 Afternoons are spent in a hands-on wet lab out in the barn working on horses.
-A certification in Equine Osteopathy will be awarded to those who complete the two-year course and pass a written and clinical competency exam.
+A certification in Equine Osteopathy will be awarded to those who complete the three-year course and pass a written and clinical competency exam.
 Classes are $1350 per four-day session.
 A discount is available for those paying for the entire course at the first session.
 Janek received his D.O. from the International Academy of Osteopathy in Gent, Belgium.
 This school is affiliated with the University of Wales, which is affiliated with Cambridge University in England.
 Janek has a human practice in Germany, and he also works with a veterinary practice there.
 Janek carries out research in the field of equine osteopathy at the University of Liege in Belgium.
 He teaches in Europe at his school, The Vluggen Institute of Equine Osteopathy. (www.vluggeninstitute.com) He has developed a technique for equine osteopathic work that achieves fabulous results.
-The addition of osteopathy to my practice has carried my chiropractic work to an all new level.
+The addition of osteopathy to my toolbox has taken my veterinary work to a whole new level.
 Osteopaths Janek Vluggen and Pascal Evrard, and veterinarian Dominique Giniaux; have all worked to develop equine osteopathy based on the work of Dr. Andrew Taylor Still.
 Osteopathy views the body as a whole: it takes into account the organs of the body, which can influence the spinal ganglion, and therefore the horse’s entire spine and body systems.
-Osteopathy evaluates the way in which the organs and tissue could be causing restrictions in the body.
-These restrictions are resolved, and then the motion in the spine or joints is corrected.
-By resolving the problems in the organs and tissue first, the motion restored to the spine and joints will hold.
-Motion restored to the spine and joints can be limited by restrictions in the organs and tissue that have not been resolved.
+Osteopathy evaluates the way in which the organs and fascial tissue could be causing restrictions in the body.
+When these restrictions are resolved, the motion in the spine or joints is corrected.
+By resolving the problems in the organs and tissue first, the motion will automatically be restored to the spine and joints.
+This motion: will not be temporary, as we see in chiropractic.
+By relieving the pull of the fascia on the organs and tissue, motion in the spine and joints will last for many months or longer, depending on the discipline the horse competes in.